M5 (Johannesburg)

-M5 is a long metropolitan route in the Greater Johannesburg metropolitan area in South Africa.
+The M5 is a long metropolitan route in the Greater Johannesburg metropolitan area in South Africa.
 It starts in Ridgeway in the southern suburbs of Johannesburg.
 It passes through Mayfair and Brixton before travelling through Melville, Roosevelt Park, Northcliff, Blackheath and traversing the N1 Western Bypass at Randpark Ridge.
 It passes under the N14 freeway near Muldersdrift passing through the agricultural holding before ending at Kromdraai Road in the Lindley Agricultural Holdings.
 The main part of the route runs along Beyers Naudé Drive.